 Each of the above studies and investigations needs improvements and depends, to achieve them, on improvements in the other fields.
-As an example, existing monitoring devices need, in general, to be enhanced to be able to perform measurements in all the different field conditions.
+As an example, current monitoring procedures need, in general, to be improved to be able to perform measurements in all the different field conditions.
 Improving measurement and documentation procedures would provide a better knowledge and ideas for new and more advanced models.
 The application of existing models based on the data collected in the field and the development of reliable new ones would allow, on one hand, to better focus what to observe in the field and, on the other hand, improve both mitigation methodologies and measures and hazard mapping procedures.
 The field application of these latter would then identify new parameters to be measured and introduced in the models.
 From all these activities would emerge the best mitigating solutions to be applied.

-Particular attention will be given to both "field data collection-operative approaches for debris flows modelling and hazard assessment", and to the "discussion of case study of catchments located in Italy (Italian Alps: Piedmont, Val D'Aosta, Veneto, Friuli; and also Gargano-Puglia and Sardinia)".
+In this Special Session, particular attention will be given to both field data acquisition-monitoring approaches for sediment transport, LWD, hyperconcentrated and debris flows, and to the modelling and hazard assessment.
+Also the discussion of case study of catchments located in Italy and Southern Andes (Chile and Argentina) will be part of the Session.